How to Curve Text in Silhouette Cameo

 For some vinyl projects, you may need to curve the text before applying it to your surface.
-Perhaps you are working with a round surface, or you want to give it a little bit of a cute, curve to it so add some pop to your project.
 Learning how to curve the text is a simple, easy way to increase your use of your machine.
 Curving text with your Silhouette Cameo is super easy, and the results are adorable!

 To create a curve to your text, first open your Silhouette Design Studio.
 On the design screen, draw an Ellipse, aka a circle.
 You choose this from the left hand side bar, where you see the shapes.